How Your Parents’ Finances Could Become Your Liability

 Our ultimate goal is to educate and inform, not lure you into signing up for certain offers.
 Compensation from our partners may impact what products we cover and where they appear on the site, but does not have any impact on the objectivity of our reviews or advice.

 There’s no question that many Americans’ finances have been hit hard by the COVID-19 pandemic.
-A recent survey by investment management company Vanguard similarly found that 60% of respondents said the pandemic has hurt their finances.
+In a recent survey by investment management company Vanguard, 60% of respondents said the pandemic has hurt their finances.

 What’s interesting, though, is that young adults aren’t just worried about their own finances as a result of COVID-19.
 The same Vanguard survey found that 1 in 4 millennials said one of their top financial concerns was the impact of the pandemic on their parents’ finances.

 The truth is, millennials — as well as other adult children — should be worried about Mom and Dad’s money.
 Even before the pandemic, a significant percentage of baby boomers (the parents of many millennials) weren’t prepared financially for many of the costs they’ll face as they age.
 Now, they could be in even more dire straits.
 Young boomers have been the hardest hit of all the generations by the current economic downturn, the Vanguard study found.

 But why should you be worried if your parents are having money problems?
 If they need to count on you for support, your parents’ financial woes could become yours.

 The pandemic’s impact on your parents’ finances should be cause for concern.
 However, there are plenty of issues facing their generation that could force you to become actively involved in your parents’ financial lives.

 - Your parents might not have saved enough for retirement.
 A 2019 study by the Insured Retirement Institute (IRI) found that 45% of baby boomers ages 56 to 72 don’t have any retirement savings.